-Instructors: Maya Hage Hassan, Philippe Dessante Department: DÉPARTEMENT SYSTÈMES D'ÉNERGIE ÉLECTRIQUE Language of instruction: FRENCH Campus: CAMPUS DE PARIS - SACLAY Workload (HEE): 60 On-site hours (HPE): 34,50 Erasmus ECTS: 2,5
+Instructors : Maya Hage Hassan, Philippe Dessante Department : DÉPARTEMENT SYSTÈMES D'ÉNERGIE ÉLECTRIQUE Language of instruction : FRENCH Type of course : Specific course Campus : CAMPUS DE PARIS - SACLAY Workload (HEE) : 60 On-site hours (HPE) : 30,00

-The optimization of embedded energy systems is a daily problem encountered in the industrial world (aeronautics, space or automotive).
-The objectives encountered are the gain in volume, cost (optimal design or operating cost), performance or efficiency.
-The system and multiphysics aspect of the design is now taken into account in order to best meet increasingly demanding specifications.
+The optimisation of on-board energy systems is a problem encountered daily in the industrial world.
+Whether the aim is to reduce production or operating costs, or to contribute to the energy transition by minimising the carbon footprint, optimisation is essential in the world of energy.

+Volume, cost (optimal design or operating cost), performance or efficiency gains are all objectives that can be found in aeronautical, space or automotive systems.
+The system and multiphysics aspects of design are now taken into account in order to best meet increasingly demanding specifications.